 The Bachelors of Science degree was officially approved in Fall 2015!
 With the Bachelors of Science degree, you will receive additional in depth training in areas such as Automation Motors, Industrial Networks, Industrial Robots, CNC Machines, and Advanced Pneumatic Design.

-The Mechatronics Engineering Technology program works in a cohort system where 30 new students begin every fall semester (August).
-We recommend registering early to secure your seat.
+The Mechatronics Engineering Technology program works in a cohort system where new students begin every fall semester (August).
+There are limited seats, so we recommend registering early.
 Registration for fall semester begins in April.
 You will need to contact the Mechatronics Academic Advisor to declare your major and set up your academic plan.
 The AAS program takes approximately 2 years to complete or a total of 4 semesters.
 The BS degree takes an additional 2 years to complete for a total of 4 years.
 Mechatronics Engineering Technology classes are offered in the fall (August - December) and spring (January - April) semesters.
 You may also take some general education courses required for the degree during the summer semester (May - August) to lighten your load during the other semesters.

 Students must obtain an overall grade point average of 2.0 (C) or above, with no core course below a C- in order to graduate.